Past Presidents and Chancellors

 Edward Asahel Birge

 After Van Hise’s sudden death, Edward Asahel Birge returned to the helm.
-This time he served as president from 1918–1925, when he retired after 50 years of service to the university.
+This time he served as president from 1918 until 1925, when he retired after 50 years of service to the university.
 During both of his terms, he simply stayed the course, pushing neither for change nor increased revenues.
 A dedicated scholar, Birge is considered America’s first great limnologist.

 Glenn Frank

-Frank, who served from 1925–1937, at age 37 was the youngest person elected president of UW–Madison, and the only one without an advanced degree or academic experience.
+Frank, who served from 1925-37, at the age of 37, was the youngest person elected president of UW–Madison, and the only one without an advanced degree or academic experience.
 His tenure was marred by repeated clashes with the politically powerful La Follette family.
 This animosity ultimately led to his dismissal, as he refused to resign.
 Though Frank was a strong supporter of academic freedom and tenure, the faculty did not respect him.

 George Clark Sellery